Industry funds’ dominance threatens outlook for asset managers

 Notably, Morningstar said the trend to low-cost exchange-traded funds is expected to continue.

 “ETFs drew steady flows despite market volatility from 2022 to 2023, as investors sought diversification, lower fees, and easy access.
-Since mid-2022, a relatively larger allocation of funds to cash and fixed-interest ETFs, at the expense of equity and multi-asset ETFs, has reflected investor aversion to growth assets amid rising interest rates,” Ler explained.
+Since mid-2022, a relatively larger allocation of funds to cash and fixed-interest ETFs, at the expense of equity and multi-asset ETFs, has reflected investor aversion to growth assets amid rising interest rates,” Ler said.

 “This trend appears to reflect investor aversion to growth assets amid rising interest rates.”